 We travel by coach towards the vast caldera that encircles Mount Aso, stopping first to see the superb panoramic views from the northern edge.
 The road steeply descends to the base of the caldera before continuing to the foot of Mount Aso and then we enjoy a nature trekking tour with the curator of Aso volcano museum at Kusasenri .
 On our return we visit the remarkable pottery village of Onta.
 We can see how a small group of families continue to produce pottery with traditional methods dating back hundreds of years.

 |Yufuin, Mount Aso|

 You have another opportunity to enjoy a traditional breakfast before the train journey back east towards Kyoto.
 We follow the inland route through the green landscapes of northern Kyushu before rejoining the bullet train one final time.
 We will reach Kyoto in the early afternoon.
-You can relax in your hotel or explore the adjoining modern station complex with its myriad of shops and stunning architecture.
-We would also be happy to assist those who would like to visit the nearby Sanjusangendo, which dates back to the 13th Century and houses 1001 statues of Kannon, the Buddhist goddess of mercy.
+You are free for the rest of the day, and we would be delighted to guide you around the shops or help you visit somewhere of personal interest.

 |Express Train, Bullet Train||Hotel Granvia Kyoto|

 We travel to the ancient capital of Nara to see the picturesque park, home to a number of temples and deer in beautiful landscaped gardens.
 From the huge sitting Buddha in Todaiji Temple we gently walk up to Nigatsu-do Temple.
 We have sweeping views across the park and the town beyond.